pudly/schmopera-hugo/content/articles/quick-tips-the-rolled-r-test.md

 date = "2015-09-25T10:24:00-04:00"
 lastmod = "2017-11-11T14:20:00-05:00"
 publishDate = "2015-09-29T08:00:00-04:00"
-slug = "quick-tips-the-rolled-r-test"
-title = "Quick tips: the rolled R test"
+short_description = "What I've found is that rolled Rs in a singer's text can act as a sort of litmus test for where that singer is maintaining their resonance.
+As a coach, if I ask for more consonants in an Italian aria, and a rolled R seems difficult to project, the problem usually lies in the preceding vowel." slug = "quick-tips-the-rolled-r-test" title = "Quick tips: the rolled R test"
 +++